 6.5.1 Applicability to language

 Enumeration representation specification are used to either specify non-default representations of an enumeration type, for example when interfacing with external systems, or to confirm the default representation of a type.
-Ada specifies that all of the values in the enumeration type shall be defined in the enumeration representation specification and that the numeric values of the representation shall preserve the original order.
+Ada specifies that all of the values in the enumeration type shall be defined in the enumeration representation clauses (specifications) and that the numeric values of the representation shall preserve the original order.
 For example:

 type IO_Types is (Null_Op, Open, Close, Read, Write, Sync);